drewbolles/gotham/README.md

 Susy is a layout toolset that will provide you with the ability to create your own grids - symmetric, asymmetric, and isolation out of the box.
 It's incredibly powerful and useful.
 You can create multiple grids, have nested grids, or no grids and Susy will do all the math for you.

 In Gotham, there's a Susy section in the /base/_vars.scss file.
-It defaults to
+It reads:

 ```
 $susy: (